 After we have conduct your FREE preliminary trademark search, you decide if you wish to proceed with trademark registration.
 Check our trademark pricing to see which option best fits you.
 Unlike any other registration company, our pricing includes all government fees and taxes.

 After the application has been filed, the IPPHL will further investigate to determine if there are similar marks.
 Next, a Trademark Examiner will check the application and signify his/her objections or comments in the form of Registrability Reports, which must be responded within 2 months.
 Most applications proceed to further steps called Publication for Opposition and Declaration of Actual Use.
 Our office will handle all communications with the IPPHL and contact you as necessary.
 The total process takes 6-12 months on average.

-The follow step is receive of Notice of Allowance (NOA) & the 1st Publication for Opposition (PfO).
+You will receive a Notice of Allowance (NOA) and the first Publication for Opposition (PfO).
 Your application may also receive an office action at this step, and our service includes a FREE response to a minor registrability report.

-The next step is to file a Declaration of Actual Use (DAU), which occurs within 3 years after Issuance of Certificate.
+Next is the 2nd Publication for Opposition & Issuance of Certificate then next is to file a Declaration of Actual Use (DAU), which occurs within 3 years after Issuance of Certificate.

 The trademark will again be published in the Intellectual Property Office of the Philippines (IPOPHL) Gazette, which marks its official entry to the records.
 The certificate is valid for ten (10) years and can be renewed after.

 Note that Declaration of Actual Use is again filed on the 5th year and 10th year respectively.
 Basically it is valid for ten (10) years and can be renewed after.